shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 ## 1. Introduction

-In the world of statistics, we often come across various models that aim to explain a particular phenomenon.
-However, what if we could find a way to unify these models under a single theoretical framework?
-That's precisely what Nelder and Wedderburn did in their groundbreaking 1972 paper [1].
-They showed that many of the linear statistical models shared common properties and could be estimated using a common method.
-This led to the development of the GLMs, which allowed us to view different models as a single class, rather than a disjointed set of topics.
-In this article, we'll see how some well-known models like Ordinary Least Squares Regression and Logistic Regression can be considered as special cases of GLMs.
-But before that, let's start with a brief overview of the General Linear Models, which serve as the foundation for GLMs.
+The idea of generalising various statistical models into a single, overarching theoretical framework was first conceived in a 1972 paper by Nelder and Wedderburn<d-cite key="Nelder1972"></d-cite>.
+In that paper, the authors showed that many of the classical linear statistical models share a number of properties which may be exploited collectively, and that they admit a common method for computing parameter estimates.
+These commonalities facilitate the study of so-called GLMs as a single class of models, as opposed to considering the various models as an unrelated collection of special topics.
+In this section, it is shown that the well-known OLSR and logistic regression parametric models are, in fact, special cases of the family of GLMs.
+In their most basic form, GLMs are an extension of the concepts proposed by its predecessor, *general linear models*<d-footnote>The term {\em generalised linear model} and its abbreviation GLM are often confused with the term *general linear model*.
+The co-originator, John Nelder, has expressed regret over choosing this terminology<d-cite key="Senn2003"></d-cite>.</d-footnote>, which will serve as a starting point for the impending discussion.

 ***